luisico/pipeliner/README.md

 #### Pre Release

 [Pre_release jobs](./templates/jobs/pre_release.yml) perform checks on the release version to avoid conflicts.
 Currently, the job checks if a tag is already present in the remote repository with the same version.
-If so, the job will fail and downstream jobs will be block unless it was run on an open merge request.
-In this case the pipeline is allow to proceed but developers are advised to fix the version before merging.
+If so, the job will fail and downstream jobs will be blocked unless it was run on an open merge request.
+In this case the pipeline is allowed to proceed but developers are advised to fix the version before merging.

 See [Release Jobs](#release) below to understand how release versions are found.
 Users can customize this as well and how to perform version checks.